WtFOCK

-WtFOCK (stylised as wtFOCK) is a Belgian teen drama web series broadcast by VIER and VIJF that follows the lives of teenagers in Antwerp.
-It is an adaption of the popular Norwegian series SKAM.
-By the end of the first series, around 100,000 people were watching wtFOCK every week.
+WtFOCK (stylised as wtFOCK, pronounced as wha-teh-fock) is a Flemish teen drama web series broadcast by Play4 that follows the lives of teenagers in Antwerp.
+Broadcast was then taken over by Belgian streaming services Play More, Streamz, and GoPlay in preceding years.
+It is an adaptation of the popular Norwegian series SKAM.
+By the end of the first season, it was reported that around 100,000 people were watching wtFOCK every week.
+When the show returned with a sixth season, featuring a new cast and original storylines, it was estimated that wtFOCK episodes had been streamed over 3 million times since their release.

-Characters

-The following is a list of the wtFOCK cast, including only the cast and characters who appear in at least three episodes.
-Recurring characters are highlighted in red and the main character of each series in green.